tjindrak/english-for-designers/02_first_impressions/Case_study.md

-# More Than Just a Project: A Intensive Course in Everything
+# Polepšovna More Than Just a Graphics Project

 I learned how the world works, in both good and bad ways.